Travelling with Food Allergies: The Ultimate Holiday Checklist

 Trying new cuisines is part of the joy of travel, but it takes extra preparation and care when you have food allergies.

-• Book self-catering accommodation so you can prep food with confidence.
+• If possible book self-catering accommodation so you can prepare your own food with confidence.

-• Don’t rely on past visits - menus and staff can change.
+• Don’t rely on past visits - menus, chefs, kitchens and staff can change.
 Alway ask.

 • Ask clearly about ingredients, preparation, and cross-contact.